 On top of this, you will earn rewards or bonus incentives from crypto networks to provide liquidity for their token.
 For example, by providing liquidity to the ETH <-> USDC pair on Sushiswap, one can earn distributions of the SUSHI token in addition to the ETH <-> USDC trading fees.
 When added up, these two “yields” can often result in 40%+ APR earnings on the principal.
 Now, this is liquidity mining.

 Are Liquidity Mining and Yield Farming Different?

-Both terms are used interchangeably, and those that do liquidity mining are also called yield farmers, but there’s a slight difference.
+Both terms are used interchangeably.
+Those that do liquidity mining are also called yield farmers, but there’s a slight difference.

 Yield farming is simply moving crypto assets around to whichever pool offers the best APR at that time.
 Yield farming is called liquidity mining when a yield farmer gets a new token along with the usual return from mining in exchange for their liquidity.

 What is a Token?

 A token is a type of cryptocurrency representing a specific use, like ownership in something (a piece of a liquidity pool, for example) or access to a service (access to ads in Brave Browser through BAT, for example).

 Tokens are significant for Ethereum, hence ERC-20 tokens.